Syrian hamster variations: Mink

-Mink is an uncommon three combination colour.
+Mink is an uncommon three-combination colour.
 It is paler than Copper and Sable Chocolate.

 Blue

 Blue is made up of Black and the Dilute gene.
 It creates an animal that varies in shade from a deep blacky-blue to a very light powdery blue-grey.

 Lavender

 Lavender is made up from Black, Rust Gene and the Dilute gene.
 It creates a color similar to a purple all over the fur to the tips of the toes.

 Eyeless white hamsters

 Eyeless white hamsters, genetically WhWh, occur when two hamsters are bred that carry the White Bellied gene (Wh).
-White bellied is a specific gene and should not be confused with hamsters which have white fur on their bellies, i.e. white banded hamsters (Baba or BaBa), dominant spotted hamsters, (Dsds) or recessive dapples (rdrd).
+White Bellied is a specific gene and should not be confused with hamsters which have white fur on their bellies, i.e. White Banded hamsters (Baba or BaBa), Dominant Spotted hamsters (Dsds), or Recessive Dapples (rdrd).
 Eyeless white hamsters are more correctly called Anophthalmic whites and can survive well in spite of this.
 Hamsters do not rely on their eyesight as much as other mammals.
 They live below ground during the day and are active at twilight and near dawn, so it does not affect them much.
 The hamster relies heavily on scent and the detection of vibrations, as well as sound to some extent.
-Despite the fact that hamsters can live easily with this mutation, it is a mutation that should never be produced.